 The 'Connecting Communities' approach has been built around five key principles: ‘listen, prioritise, join-up, work with you and share ideas’.
 As there is now much less public funding available, local people and neighbourhoods are being asked to help run services too.
 The Forums help to improve local engagement, encourage people to talk to each other and to share their skills and ideas.

 Keynsham Area Forum meetings

-All the Keynsham Area Forum meetings take place in the Community Space, Market Walk, Keynsham BS31 1FS starting at 6.30pm.
+All the Keynsham Area Forum meetings usually take place in the Community Space, Market Walk, Keynsham BS31 1FS but are currently being held online.